 The Group and its subsidiaries are subject to a number of material legal proceedings, regulatory actions and investigations, and an adverse result in one or more of these proceedings could have a material adverse effect on its operating results for any particular period, depending, in part, upon its results for such period.
-For further information relating to these and other legal and regulatory proceedings, refer to "8 - Legal and Arbitration Proceedings" in the CSi Registration Document, "Note 23 - Contingent Liabilities and Commitments" in the notes to the unaudited consolidated interim financial statements in the 2019 CSi H1 Interim Report (as defined in the CSi Registration Document) and "Note 39 - Guarantees and Commitments" in notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information relating to these and other legal and regulatory proceedings, refer to "8 - Legal and Arbitration Proceedings" in the CSi Registration Document and "Note 40 - Guarantees and Commitments" in notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).

 It is inherently difficult to predict the outcome of many of the legal, regulatory and other adversarial proceedings involving the Group's businesses, particularly those cases in which the matters are brought on behalf of various classes of claimants, seek damages of unspecified or indeterminate amounts or involve novel legal claims.
 Management is required to establish, increase or release reserves for losses that are probable and reasonably estimable in connection with these matters, all of which requires significant judgement.
-For further information, refer to "Note 2 - Significant accounting policies" in the notes to the unaudited consolidated interim financial statements in the 2019 CSi H1 Interim Report (as defined in the CSi Registration Document) and "Note 3 - Critical accounting estimates and judgements in applying accounting policies" and "Note 2 - Significant accounting policies" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the CSi Registration Document).
+For further information, refer to "Note 3 - Critical accounting estimates and judgements in applying accounting policies" and "Note 2 - Significant accounting policies" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the CSi Registration Document).